Christine Marzano

 Christine Marzano (born September 5, 1986) is the CEO and founder of an LA-based, fashion-tech company, BODS.
 She is a graduate of Princeton University and a model/actress.

 Early life and education

 Marzano was born in Brooklyn, New York to an Italian father and an Irish mother.
-She received a bachelor's degree in psychology and neuroscience from Princeton University, and later studied Shakespeare at the British American Drama Academy in London.
+She attended Edward R Murrow High School, went on to receive a bachelor's degree in psychology and neuroscience from Princeton University, and later studied Shakespeare at the British American Drama Academy in London.

 Career

 Modeling

 She walked the International runways for Christian Dior, YSL, Gucci, Fendi, Balmain, John Galliano, Thierry Mugler, Giorgio Armani, MaxMara, Peter Som, Dries Van Noten, and many more.

 Acting

 While modeling, Marzano began serious acting training, and appeared in numerous television commercials.
 After graduating from Princeton, she decided to pursue acting full-time.

-Marzano appeared as a bilingual prostitute in Seven Psychopaths (2012), winning as part of Best Ensemble Cast at the 2012 Boston Society of Film Critics Awards, and nominated in the same category at the 2012 San Diego Film Critics Society Awards.
-She also had a supporting role as a brothel madam in the 2013 vampire film Byzantium and appeared in the 2013 thriller Paranoia.
+Marzano appeared as a bilingual prostitute in Martin Mcdonagh's Seven Psychopaths (2012), winning as part of Best Ensemble Cast at the 2012 Boston Society of Film Critics Awards, and nominated in the same category at the 2012 San Diego Film Critics Society Awards.
+She also had a supporting role as a brothel madam in the 2013 Neil Jordan vampire film Byzantium and appeared in the 2013 thriller Paranoia.
 She portrayed celebrity florist and landscape designer Charlotte Heavey in the 2015 film Dare to Be Wild and appeared in the 2016 Harry Potter prequel Fantastic Beasts and Where to Find Them, written by JK Rowling and directed by David Yates.

 She has appeared in the 2018 American action film Death Race: Beyond Anarchy alongside Zach McGowan and Frederick Koehler, the fourth film in the Death Race series.